Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Introduction

 \section{Introduction}

-Climate change has been raising concerns of disastrous consequences, from rising sea levels to increase in the frequency and intensity of extreme weather events \citep{arias2021climate}.
+Climate change has raised concerns of disastrous consequences, ranging from rising sea levels to increase in the frequency and intensity of extreme weather events \citep{arias2021climate}.
 International efforts to address climate change have evolved over the past three decades, commencing with the United Nations Framework Convention on Climate Change (UNFCCC) in 1992, followed by the Kyoto Protocol in 1997, the Paris Agreement in 2015, and the Glasgow Pact in 2021.
-The policy outlined in the Paris Agreement codified an objective of ``limiting global average temperature rise to well below 2°C above pre-industrial levels, with a pursuit of limiting it to the 1.5°C'' (Article 2).
-To accomplish this objective, 194 countries (regions) committed to the Nationally Determined Contributions (NDCs) specifying their emission mitigation goals, which need to be updated every five years by strengthening emission cuts with more intensive measures.
-Most recently, the Glasgow Climate Pact, adopted at the UN Climate Change Conference in Glasgow (COP26) in November 2021, revisited Nationally Determined Contributions (NDCs), reaffirming the previous commitments made in the Paris Agreement and recognizing the need for more stringent efforts to attain the global target of 1.5°C.
+The policy outlined in the Paris Agreement codified an objective of ``limiting global average temperature rise to well below 2 degrees Celsius above pre-industrial levels, with a pursuit of limiting it to 1.5 degrees Celsius'' (Article 2).
+To accomplish this objective, 194 countries (regions) committed to the Nationally Determined Contributions (NDCs), which specify their emission mitigation goals.
+The Glasgow Climate Pact, adopted at the UN Climate Change Conference in Glasgow (COP26) in November 2021, revisited the NDCs, reaffirming the previous commitments made in the Paris Agreement and recognizing the need for more stringent efforts to attain the global target of 1.5 degrees Celsius.